Post-Discectomy Rehabilitation | Shift Spinal Health

 Months 3–6+ · Functional Rehab

-Restore Capacity & Prevent Recurrence
+Restore Capacity & Reduce Recurrence Risk

 • Progressive loading — deadlift pattern, single-leg work